 Link rot causes problems for websites of all kinds, even government websites and law firms.
 On average, over 20 years, more than 98 percent of links will become inactive or broken.
 Within just two years, almost a third of all links on social media will be dead.

 Link death can also cause you to slip down in SERP rankings.
-While a broken link here or there may not result in any consequences, too many can add significant time to the process of crawling your site, which can impact your ‘score', so to speak.
+While a broken link here or there may not result in any consequences, too many can add significant time to the process of crawling your site, which can impact your quality score.

 Finally, affiliate marketing relies on links to drive conversions.
 If you delete or move a landing page and don't inform your partners, their content will suffer link rot.
 Not only will this prevent them from earning commissions, but it will also keep customers from making their way to your site.